loretor/Cloud_Project_AWS-Flutter/README.md

    In this situation you are asking to the API to start your session to modify the database, so the API calls the lambda [tokengenerator](/AWS_lambdas/tokengenerator.py) and with the help of the [hashlib](https://docs.python.org/3/library/hashlib.html) SHA256 algorithm it is created a unique token based on the information you gave to the API.
 You get a response with your token and the race_id which is important to specify in the future that you want to specify the race represented by this id (the race that you specified as parameter in the /register_race request.

-   The tuple token + race_id is saved by the lambda into a DynamoDB
+   The tuple token + race_id is saved by the lambda into a DynamoDB.

 2.`API URL/uploadxml`